AlessandroLiscio/KE_Soil_Heritage/README.md

 # KE_Soil_Heritage
-Analysing indicators of soil consumption in Italy in order to understand and constructing a knowledge graph.
+Analysing indicators of soil consumption in Italy in order to understand and construct ontologies and build a knowledge graph following standards given by design patterns.

 This projects provides the following facilities for enhancing user experience:
  - Virtuoso as SPARQL enpoint;
  - LODE for visualising ontologies as HTML;
  - LodView for browsing ontology entities as well as controlloed vocabularies entities.
- - LodLive for visualising ontologies with the effectiveness of data graph representation;
+ - LodLive and WebVOWL for visualising ontologies with the effectiveness of data graph representation;

 ### With Docker
 The project relies on Docker.
 To build and run the containers, navigate to the